wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 This page lists new and updated features for the Tanzu Observability by Wavefront service.

-* For **Wavefront Proxy**, your go-to place is the [Wavefront proxy github page](https://GitHub.com/wavefrontHQ/java/releases).
+* For **Wavefront Proxy**, your go-to place is the [Wavefront proxy GitHub page](https://GitHub.com/wavefrontHQ/java/releases).
 On that page, you can see releases in progress and GA versions.
 If proxy changes are important for the service, we update this doc set, for example, with new configuration parameters, ports, etc.
 * For the latest changes and releases of our **Integrations**, see the [Integrations Release Notes](integrations_new_changed.html).
 * For **Observability for Kubernetes**, go to the [release notes for Wavefront Collector for Kubernetes GitHub repository](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/releases).